laura-riedel/Final-Project-ANLP-21-22/README.md

 ## Patronizing and Condescending Language Detection

 As our project we chose the SemEval 2022 Task 4, Subtask 2, which addresses the topic of Patronizing and Condescending Language (PCL) Detection as a multi-class classification problem.
 For more details regarding the subtask see the links below.
+Our project is heavily based on [Pérez-Almendros et al.'s (2020)](https://aclanthology.org/2020.coling-main.518/).

 # Project Subtask Description